I'm definitely a Pacifica native.

-My parents bought their house in Rockaway Beach, during the real estate boom of the mid-‘70s, for about $35,000.
+My mother and her husband bought their house in Rockaway Beach, during the real estate boom of the 1970s, for about $35,000.
 As soon as I realized all my friends lived in Linda Mar, I begged my parents repeatedly to move.
 I had no idea what I was asking them to do, of course.

 I graduated from Terra Nova High School in 1984.
 I still remember the day we took the bus to school on the first day of freshman year.
 I was really nervous!

 Woodshop was my favorite class.
 Once I discovered it, I took it every year and at night where I got to be the TA for the adults - which they hated and I loved.